 Emily Dolhansky put together this report on the Pine Barrens of the Northeastern U.S. as part of her graduate work at Yale University.

-Pine barrens forests of the Northeastern United States are characterized by sandy soils and fire-adapted plant communities.
+Summary: Pine barrens forests of the Northeastern United States are characterized by sandy soils and fire-adapted plant communities.
 They provide critical ecosystem and human services, including water filtration, wildlife habitat, recreation, and biodiversity.
 These forests are threatened by fire suppression, pests, development, and other human pressures.
 It is estimated that nearly half of this forest type has been lost over the past 150 years.
 However, there are opportunities for private landowners, non-profit organizations, and the state and federal government to restore and protect the remaining pine barrens.
 Enhancing the ecological integrity of these forests will benefit the landscape and the human communities that surround them.